 Three years post-divorce, as much as doing yard work brings back memories they’re no longer painful memories, now they just make me laugh.
 And I am grateful every day to be single.

 I often keep music with me while doing yard work and heard Taylor Swift’s Enchanted, Stevie Nicks’s Enchanted and the anthem to my divorce by Swift, Out of the Woods.
 Oh, the magic and memories.

-Copyright©2020 by Diane McDermott, All Rights Reserved, “The Expansiveness of Freedom Season”
+Copyright©2020 by Diane McDermott, All Rights Reserved, “Remnants and Memories”

-The content of this blog is the original content of Diane McDermott, Between the Lines LLC Ghostwriting Services, founded in heartfelt alignment, connection and creative expression
+The content of this blog is the original content of Diane McDermott, Between the Lines LLC Ghostwriting Services, founded in heartfelt alignment, joyful integrity and creative expression